11 Easy Songs to Learn Spanish Grammar and Vocabulary (While Having Tons of Fun)

 FluentU is a language learning program that uses authentic Spanish content, including a diverse collection of music videos and other native media clips.

-Though geared towards teachers, this site is helpful for anyone seeking Spanish learning materials.
+Though this site is geared toward teachers, it’s also helpful for anyone seeking Spanish learning materials.

-You must purchase songs to listen to them in their entirety, but there are a tremendous number of tunes from a variety of sources, all grouped thematically.
+You need to buy the songs to listen to them in full, but there are a tremendous number of tunes from a variety of sources, all grouped thematically (e.g., according to colors, the alphabet, animals, etc.).

 Rockalingua is a unique Spanish learning website with a variety of learning activities, including songs, games and worksheets.

-While aimed at children, that makes the material simple and easy to follow and understand, and the grammar and vocabulary benefits learners of any age.
+While aimed at children, the site design makes the material simple and easy to follow and understand, and the grammar and vocabulary benefit learners of any age.

 YouTube